andrewmv/ac-control-stuff/README.md

 * A High bit is encoded as a 600us wait between pulses
 * A low bit is encoded as a 1600us wait between pulses
 * Packets end with another 4400us pulse, and always have at least a 5000us wait betwen them
+* Sensibo gateway sends a 4400us START/STOP pulse at the beginning and end of both packets
+* Factory remote omits the 4400us pulse at the end of the second packet

-Signals are 2 packets wide, but the 2nd packet seems to just be a 1's complement of the first...not sure if this is a compatibility feature of the Sensibo controller, or a feature of the factory remote (which I no longer have).
+Signals are 2 packets wide, but the 2nd packet seems to just be a 1's complement of the first.
+Both the Senisbo gateway and the factory remote behave this way.

 I've been choosing to ignore the first packet, as the second encodes things more intuitively (e.g. '1' is 'on', and higher temperatures are encoded as larger hex values).
 I've yet to confirm if both codes are necessary to operate the device.